Purpose of safety investigations

 There are times when more detailed information about the circumstances of the occurrence allows the AAIA to make a more informed decision both about whether to investigate at all and, if so, what necessary resources are required (investigation level).
 In addition, further publicly available information on accidents and serious incidents increases safety awareness in the industry and enables improved research activities and analysis of safety trends, leading to more targeted safety education.

-The AAIA Safety Officer gathers additional factual information on aviation accidents and serious incidents (except 'high-risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.
+The AAIA's Safety Analyst gathers additional factual information on aviation accidents and serious incidents (except 'high-risk operations), where the initial decision has been not to commence a 'full' (level 1 to 4) investigation.

 These Short Investigation reports are released publicly.
 The reports are released periodically in a Bulletin format.